igeorge0902/Gateway/dalogin/README.md

 - TOMCAT 7 or GlassFish 4 servlet container as middleware component (Tomcat with crossContext enabled (required))
 - APACHE httpd 2.2 server with mod_jk connector to front TOMCAT or GlassFish with AJP (optional for load-balancing, otherwise you are supposed to use a webserver to properly access the header fields)

-Configured to run on SSL only, which is required as right now the iOS part is configured to use Certificate Authority (CA) -> https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/)
+Configured to run on SSL only, which is required as right now the iOS part is configured to use Certificate Authority (CA) -> [Using Self-Signed SSL Certificates with iOS](https://blog.httpwatch.com/2013/12/12/five-tips-for-using-self-signed-ssl-certificates-with-ios/)

 The webserver and the application server is configured not to use cache, but it worked for me without cache settings, too!